Rijno/TF2_Plugins/Shrink.md

-# TimeSplitters Shrink game mode for TF2
+# Shrink: The TimeSplitters Shrink game mode for TF2

 This is a [SourceMod](http://www.sourcemod.net) plugin for TF2 Dedicated Servers.